Lozikeyi: Queen of the Ndebele

 Queen Lozikeyi took over leadership of the Ndebele nation due to the constitutional precedent among the Nguni people.
 Queen Lozikeyi was not the first woman to lead in this capacity.
 But rather was a part of a collection of strong influential royal woman in Nguni society.
-Queen Labotsibeni Mdluli was queen mother of Swaziland from 1889 to her death in 1925.
+Queen Labotsibeni Mdluli was queen mother of Swaziland from 1889 to her death in 1919.

 Anglo-Matabele war of 1896

 Lozikeyi Dlodlo played an important role in the Anglo-Matabele war of 1896.
-She was in charge of the King's army, thanks to her Dlodlo powers.
+She was in charge of the King's army.
 Together with her twin brother, Muntuwani, she ensured that the army had enough ammunition ahead of the 1896 war by using the weaponry her husband did not use in the first Anglo-Matabele war of 1893.